streamlit/streamlit/docs/getting_started.md

    $ streamlit run first_report.py
    ```

-   Running a Streamlit report is no different than any other Python script.
+   Running a Streamlit app is no different than any other Python script.
    Whenever you need to view the report, you can use this command.

 4. You can kill the report at any time by typing **Ctrl+c** in the terminal.